pensnarik/stdict/README.md

 ---------|------------
 --no-color | Do not colorize output
---examples `<count>` | Limit number of examples to display by `<count>`, default is 3
+--examples `<count>` | Limit number of examples to display by `<count>`, default is 3 --noun | Show only nouns
+--verb | Show only verbs
+--adj | Show only adjectives
+--adv | Show only adverbs

 # Requiremets